ImplFerris/pico-pico/src/ultrasonic/code.md

 # Rust Tutorial: Using the HC-SR04 Sensor with the Pico 2

 We will start by creating a new project using the Embassy framework.
-After that, we wll build the same project again using rp-hal.
-As usual, generate the project from the template with cargo-generate:
+After that, we wll build the same project again using `rp-hal`.
+As usual, generate the project from the template with `cargo-generate`:

 ```sh
 cargo generate --git https://github.com/ImplFerris/pico2-template.git --tag v0.3.2
 ```

-When prompted, give your project a name like "bat-beacon" and choose "embassy" as the HAL.
-Enable defmt logging, if you have a debug probe so you can view logs also.
+When prompted, give your project a name like `bat-beacon` and choose `embassy` as the HAL.
+Enable `defmt` logging, if you have a debug probe so you can view logs also.

 ## Additional Imports

 In addition to the usual boilerplate imports, you'll need to add these specific imports to your project.
-Your code editor should provide auto-import suggestions for most of these, with the exception of the SetDutyCycle trait which you'll need to add manually.
+Your code editor should provide auto-import suggestions for most of these, with the exception of the `SetDutyCycle` trait which you'll need to add manually.

 ```rust
 // For GPIO